rodrigohervas/api-hack-capstone/Readme.md

 # DineOut

-A restaurant search engine to find restaurants.
-Users can search for restaurants in any city, and they will get restaurants, with their location, reviews and more info.
+A restaurant search engine to find restaurants in a city.
+Users can search for restaurants in any city, and they will get a list of restaurants, with their location, reviews and more info.

 ## Screenshots

-Landing Page:
+**Landing Page:**

 ![landing page](screenshots/landing-page.png)

-Results Page:
+**Results Page:**

 ![results page](screenshots/results-page.png)

-Error Page:
+**Error Page:**

 ![error page](screenshots/error-page.png)